matteocarnelos/kademlia-go/docs/kadlab-report.md

 .
 |-- docs/
 |-- kademlia/
-|-- test/
 |-- go.mod
 `-- main.go
 ```
 With the `main.go` being the entrypoint of the module, the `docs` directory containing the documentation, the `kademlia`
-directory containing the Kademlia related files, the `test` directory containing the test scripts and the `go.mod` file
-defining the module properties (name, dependencies,...).
+directory containing the Kademlia related files and the `go.mod` file defining the module properties (name, dependencies,...).

 To write and manage the project we decided to use an Integrated Development Environment (IDE).
 In particular, we decided
 to use the GoLand IDE, developed by JetBrains.